Why Do Some People Marry Within the Same Group: This is Endogamy

 Don't miss out on the opportunity to learn more about yourself.
 Read our best DNA test page to find the best one for you.

-Are Endogamous Communities At Risk for Genetic Diseases?
+Are Endogamous Societies At Risk for Genetic Diseases?

 Yes.
-Since endogamy isolates one’s group, it results in a small gene pool.
-Endogamy increases the risk of genetic disease.4
+Since endogamy isolates communities, it results in a small gene pool, which increases the risk of genetic disease.

 The following conditions are commonly seen in endogamous communities: